TracerBench/tracerbench/README.md

 TracerBench is a benchmarking tool for benchmarking web applications by automating chrome traces then extracting a metric from them, while controlling that each sample is independent.
 In essence, it provides developers with a simple API that can run a site locally many times in both a control and experiment to then provide the necessary data for determining if a page load performance delta exists.

-Motivation, one trace varies to much to detect regressions in small changes to an app unless the effect size is very large.
-Additionally, most statistical tests I know of assume sample independence which given caching like Chrome's v8 caching is quite difficult to meet.
+One trace varies to much to detect regressions in small changes to an app unless the effect size is very large.
+Additionally, most statistical tests assume sample independence which given caching like Chrome's v8 caching is quite difficult to meet.

 It is similar to [Telemetry](https://github.com/catapult-project/catapult/blob/master/telemetry/docs/run_benchmarks_locally.md) which is used to benchmark chromium.